ErkanHatipoglu/100-days-of-code/day_8_caesar_cipher/README.md

 # Caesar Cipher

-Ceasar cipher is an encryption technique invented by Gaius Julius Caesar.
+Caesar cipher is an encryption technique invented by Gaius Julius Caesar.
 It involves replacing each letter in a text with another letter positioned a fixed number of places up or down the alphabet.

 Below is an example with a right shift of one position: